Maxim-Lanskoy/AutoOstromag/README.md

 AutoOstromag is a clean, and efficient automated userbot for the Ukrainian Telegram RPG game "Таємниці Королівства Остромаг" (@ostromag_game_bot).
 The bot automatically levels up your character through exploration and combat with minimal complexity and maximum reliability.

+## 🔔 Recent Changes

+- **Raid Window Override:** On Tue/Thu/Sun between `20:00–22:00`, exploration is always allowed regardless of `EXPLORATION_START_HOUR` and `DAILY_ENERGY_LIMIT`.
+The energy counter increments only up to the daily limit; beyond that, the bot keeps spending energy without incrementing the counter.
+- **Pre-/Post-raid Behavior:**
+  - Before 20:00 on raid days, the bot follows your normal configuration.
+If your configured working window is active (e.g., `EXPLORATION_START_HOUR=15`), it explores with limits as usual.
+  - After 22:00 on raid days, efficient mode is enforced (prevents human-like mode).
+The bot continues only if your configured working window is active; otherwise it waits.
+If `EXPLORATION_START_HOUR=-1` (always explore), it continues after 22:00.
+- **Daytime Energy Bias (12:00–19:00):** Subtle, randomized bias that sometimes nudges sessions to spend all currently available energy between human-like pauses.
+Keeps existing human-like flow, just a higher chance to fully deplete energy during the day.
+- **HUMAN_LIKE Rebalance:**
+  - Old level 3 → new level 4 (same intensity as before).
+  - New level 3 inserted between old 2 and 3 (balanced).
+  - Old level 5 removed; new level 5 corresponds to previous level 4 intensity.
+  - Delay multipliers, reading speeds, fatigue thresholds, and full-energy wait chances updated accordingly.
+- **Env Templates Synced:** `.env.example` comments updated to reflect the new HUMAN_LIKE scale.
+Your `.env` values remain unchanged.

 ## 🚀 What the Bot Does

 The bot follows a **simple, linear flow**: